 Skip to contents

 Computes quantiles for weighted or unweighted data, allowing for sampling weights and several interpolation types.
-The method extends the standard quantile definitions of Hyndman and Fan (1996) and Harrell and Davis (1982) estimator to the case of complex survey data by incorporating sampling weights into the cumulative distribution function (CDF) and interpolation points, as proposed in Scarpa et al. (2025) .
+The method extends the standard quantile definitions of Hyndman and Fan (1996) and Harrell and Davis (1982) estimator to the case of complex survey data by incorporating sampling weights into the cumulative distribution function and interpolation points, as proposed in Scarpa et al. (2025) .

 Usage